 Real estate in the City Center of Rapid City, SD is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the City Center neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built before 1940.

-In addition, one of the unique characteristics of the Rapid City City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.7% of the neighborhoods in America.
+In addition, the Rapid City City Center neighborhood stands out for having an average per capita income lower than 95.9% of the neighborhoods in the United States.

 Rapid City City Center is also pretty special linguistically.
 Significantly, 4.6% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 99.6% of the neighborhoods in America.